What is the Gig economy?

 We took the opportunity to talk with some gigging people working for Gigstr, a Swedish based company operating within the Nordic and British market, which focuses on matching gigging people with gigging tasks:

 “Not returning to the same workplace every day makes me motivated.
 Discovering new work environments and being faced with new challenges on a weekly basis stimulates me.
 When gigging, I can choose what type of work I want to do, and build my work-week accordingly.
 Additionally, I meet more fun people out gigging than I do at my regular retail job.” – Gustav, 21, Stockholm, who Combines gigging with part-time work in a local grocery store.

 “I started gigging full-time because I like the flexibility and the variation of the assignments.
 You gain precious experience from multiple industries and companies.
 And you get to know tons of outgoing people on the gigs.” – Victor, 27, Stockholm.
 Full-time gigger within marketing and PR.

-However, as much as they emphasize freedom in their work, they still emphasize job security and companies need to have an Employer Brand that offers both.
-At first, this can seem contradictory in the new world of talents behavior in their pursuit of freedom.
+As much as talent emphasize freedom in their work, they still emphasize job security.
+Companies need to have an Employer Brand that offers both.
+At first, this can seem contradictory in the talent’s behavior in their pursuit of freedom.
 However looking at the example of Falu Kommun, having a flexible workplace helps meeting their needs and captures the underlying needs of the next generation’s workforce.

 With the indisputable coming of the Gig Economy, how can you as an Employer prepare yourself?
 Most companies today work actively with Employer Branding and have a strategy in place to attract, recruit and retain talent.
 However many companies still struggle to get their Employer Branding right.
-Companies with a clear employer branding strategy gain the upper hand in the war for talent.
+Companies with a clear employer branding strategy gain the upper hand in talent attraction.
 However, even though many companies say that they work actively with Employer Branding, they struggle in getting their Employer Value Proposition right and don’t attract the right talent for their company.